 Upon successful TIGR Portal registration, applicants may begin the application entry process.
-It is highly recommended that applicants read this guide and prepare supporting documentation that will require upload.
+Applicants are highly encouraged to read this guide and prepare supporting documentation for upload.
 The TIGR system will allow applicants to access and save work on an application until submission.
 Once submitted, the applicant will not have access to edit the application.
 Ensure that all required attachments, including signed documents, are uploaded to the application module prior to submission.
 Incomplete applications and missing documentation may result in disqualification.